MurtoHilali/Interactome-VEP/docs/distance.md

 # Distance: A Residue Distance Calculator

-This script calculates the distances between the alpha- and beta-carbons of residue pairs in a PDB file, using PyMOL.
+This script calculates the distances between the alpha- and beta-carbons of interface residue pairs in a PDB file, using PyMOL.
 The input is an `.ic` file containing the list of residue pairs, and the output is a TSV file containing the calculated distances.
+This provides some information about interface quality and proximity.

 ## Usage